How to Install and Setup BlissOS on PC (UEFI)

 2. Click on the given option and the “Disk Management” utility should open, giving you an overview of your installed storage devices and their respective partitions.

 4. If your disk only has 1 partition (like in our case), right-click on it and select “Shrink Volume“.
-In case of multiple partitions, select the required one per your preferences; storage etcetera.
+In the case of multiple partitions, select the required one per your preferences; storage etcetera.

-5. In the “Enter the amount of space to shrink in MB” field, type “20000” which provides 20GB from your initial partition to a new one.
+5. In the “Enter the amount of space to shrink in MB” field, type “20000“, which provides 20GB from your initial partition to a new one.
 Afterward, click on “Shrink“, and you will see a new unallocated partition.

 6. The next step is to format this new partition as “NTFS“.
 To do so, right-click on the new unallocated partition, and click on “New Simple Volume“.

-7. Follow the Wizard as required by pressing “Next“, in the “Specify Volume Size” page, leave the settings as default, in the “Assign Drive Letter or Path” page, choose a letter of your choice, and in the “Format Partition” page select the File system type “NTFS“.
+7. Follow the Wizard as required by pressing “Next“, in the “Specify Volume Size” page, leave the settings as default, in the “Assign Drive Letter or Path” page, choose a letter of your choice, and in the “Format Partition” page, select the file system type “NTFS“.
 You may choose a Volume label of your choice.

 8. After you click on “Finish“, you’ve successfully created a new partition on which we will install BlissOS in the next section.